 What has Kings Heath BID achieved so far?

-Over the last two five year terms, Kings Heath BID has brought about a wide range of positive changes and vital improvements to the area, led by a board of local business owners and the Town Centre Manager.
+Since 2008, Kings Heath BID has brought about a wide range of positive changes and vital improvements to the area, led by a board of local business owners and the Town Centre Manager.

 Approximately £120,000 a year, raised from the annual BID business levy, has been pumped back into the area to make Kings Heath a more enjoyable and safer place to live, work and visit.

 From day to day improvements such as employing street wardens to reduce retail crime rates and implementing clean and green schemes, to curating regular events, such as the Kings Heath Street Festival, to bring the community together and increase footfall in the area.

 Local community events and initiatives programmed by the Kings Heath BID:

 – The Kings Heath Street Festival – One of the highlights on the community calendar, draws thousands from across Birmingham to discover and celebrate everything that Kings Heath has to offer.
 The day includes two stages of live music curated by local venues, street food cooked by Kings Heath’s finest restaurants, market stalls showcasing our independent retailers, and plenty of children’s entertainment – all for free!

 Summer of Silliness

 Don’t say we didn’t put a smile on your face with a Summer of Silliness!
 We were paid a visit by an array of colourful characters, who brought us interactive street theatre, pantomime and free goodies.

 After being officially named a “Gayborhood”, which recognises Kings Heath as a residential area of exceptional gay sanctuary, we were very excited to host our very own Pride, Queens Heath!
 The event in September included a Pride march, free live music, face painting and more to celebrate the LGBTQ+ community here on our doorstep.